FEDERAL AGENCIES AND PROGRAMS

 RERC ON TELECOMMUNICATIONS ACCESS (RERC-TA)

 The National Institute on Disability and Rehabilitation Research (NIDRR) of the U.S. Department of Education, funds a Rehabilitation Engineering Research Center on Telecommunications Access (RERC-TA), which is a partnership between the Trace Research & Development Center, University of Wisconsin – Madison, and the Technology Access Program at Gallaudet University in Washington, D.C.
 The primary mission of the RERC-TA is to advance accessibility and usability in existing and emerging telecommunications products for people with all types of disabilities.
-Telecommunications accessibility is addressed along all three of its major dimensions: user interface, transmission (including digitization, compression, etc.), and modality translation services (relay services, gateways, etc.).
+Telecommunications accessibility is addressed along with all three of its major dimensions: user interface, transmission (including digitization, compression, etc.), and modality translation services (relay services, gateways, etc.).
 The RERC-TA looks at advances that have both short- and long-term outcomes related to assistive technologies (AT), interoperability, and universal design of telecommunications.
 The RERC-TA encompasses research and development programs, as well as training, technical assistance, and dissemination activities.

 TRANSPORTATION SECURITY ADMINISTRATION